-Palais Ronsard occupies a prettily polished 1930s mansion in Marrakech’s Palmeraie with modern-meets-art-deco interior design by architect Gil Dez – a clear fan of elaborate hanging lanterns, potted plants and Italian and Morrocan objets d’art.
-It has two gourmet restaurants – one uses ingredients sourced from the hotel’s beautifully manicured gardens – a sprawling, sunsoaked pool (you’ll have your own too, if you book a Pavilion) and a decadent spa with classic hammam treatments.
-Fancy a bit of buzz?
-The medina is only a short spin away.
+Surrounded by rose-scented gardens with century-old olive trees, Palais Ronsard occupies an elaborately adorned 1930s mansion, with interior design by architect Gil Dez, who did not hold back on the stylish hanging lanterns, potted plants or objets d’art.
+The restaurant duo alone is worth a stay – one is a fully gourmet affair and the other is an eco-friendly alfresco spot with ingredients sourced from the hotel’s beautifully manicured gardens.
+There’s also a pool (you’ll have your own, too, if you book a Pavilion) and a decadent spa with classic hammam treatments.
+Too relaxing for you?
+The hustle and bustle of the Marrakech medina is a short spin away.

 Get this when you book through us:

 One hammam experience and a glass of wine each during lunch or dinner (champagne for GoldSmiths); GoldSmiths also get a 30-minute massage each

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.